PanK0/inPlace/README.md

 And replace the key

-## clustering_server/
+## pythonanywhere_server/

-This module has to be run on a server.
+This module has to be run on a pythonanywhere.

+I uploaded it as a WebApp in the path *home/{user_name}/inPlace*.

 Here the messages in the database are retrieved with their GPS coordinates, then k clusters are computed and their centers are uploaded on firestore.

-- clustering_server/

-    &emsp;├── cluster_server.py

-    &emsp;├── firebase_inplace_key.json

-    &emsp;├── Point.py

-    &emsp;└── utils.py
+After this, a rudimental API service is set up in order to give back the clusters to someone who asks.

-In order to communicate with the firestore database, replace YOUR_PRIVATE_KEY in the field of "private key" in file *firebase_inplace_key.json*
+In order to communicate with the firestore database, replace YOUR_PRIVATE_KEY in the field of "private key" in file *models/firebase_inplace_key.json*